damusss/mili/guide/utility.md

 After constructing the object, the `update()` method must be called every frame.
 Callbacks, flags, and attributes are modified in this method, meaning any logic relying on them should be added after.
 It is advised to call the `update` method before drawing the ui, to stop interactions while the window is resizing or being moved.

 When the user hovers over the allowed sides or corners or titlebar, it will be able to resize the window or move it.
 Optionally the cursor will be changed.
 The `update` method will return a `bool` indicating if the cursor has been changed by the utility.

+While the window is moving or resizing it is strongly advice to cap the fps at 60 or 120 or similar, otherwise it might glitch.

 ### Construction Parameters